igorkll/syslbuild/gnuboxmaker_readme.md

 A minimum of 60 GB of free space on a PC is recommended for using Gnubox maker
 Gnubox maker secures the build from the project, which allows you to save the configuration and repeat the build of the system
 as well as Gnubox maker projects can be controlled via git
+The .img images for x86 / x86_64 that Gnubox maker generates are universal. they can be written to a USB drive or to a hard disk/SSD. also, when the device is turned on for the first time, the partition size will increase to the maximum possible (up to the entire available disk space) so that the OS can use all available space
+a similar program for creating Windows images for embedded devices: https://github.com/igorkll/WinBox-Maker

 ## installing
 * download the syslbuild release (NOT THE REPOSITORY BRANCH): https://github.com/igorkll/syslbuild/releases